-Conservation Practice Teams (CPT), the Year 2 internship program for DDCSP Scholars, deepen scholars’ skills, networks, knowledge and understanding of their roles in conservation practice.
-Scholars engage with conservation issues in partnership with a host site (a government agency, community organization or NGO) who is positioned within the conservation field, or who works at the intersections of biodiversity conservation, cultural identity and environmental justice.
+Conservation Practice Teams (CPT), DDCSP’s Year 2 internship, engage scholars with conservation issues in partnership with a host site (a government agency, community organization or NGO) who is positioned within the conservation field or who works at the intersections of biodiversity conservation, cultural identities and environmental justice.

-Each scholar conducts a research project that is designed and supported through direct collaboration with the Conservation Practice Team.
-Projects emphasize at least one of the four themes of Climate, Water, Food, or Ecosystems and result in a deliverable that benefits the partnering host site while supporting scholars in meeting their learning objectives (e.g. analyzed data set, report, documentary, or conservation action).
+Each scholar conducts a research project that is designed and supported through direct collaboration with the entirety of the Conservation Practice Team, which includes 2-4 scholars, a host site, faculty mentor and a DDCSP staff mentor.
+Projects emphasize at least one of the four themes of Climate, Water, Food, or Ecosystems and results in a deliverable that benefits the partnering host site while supporting scholars in meeting their learning objectives (e.g. analyzed data set, report, short documentary, or conservation action).

 Learning Objectives and Research Project Deliverables:

 Gain appreciation for the range of approaches and perspectives employed in conservation

 Gain deeper insight into 1-2 methods/approaches used in conservation practice**

 Gain collaboration,shared leadership, and communication skills

 Gain experience on project design and developing research questions